Republic Pictures

-Republic Pictures is a film production company owned by Paramount Pictures.
+Republic Pictures is a film production company currently owned by Paramount Pictures.
 Its history dates back to Republic Pictures Corporation, an American film studio that originally operated from September 25, 1935 to 1967, based in Los Angeles, California before being relaunched on March 24, 2023.
 It had production and distribution facilities in Studio City, as well as a movie ranch in Encino.

 Republic was known for specializing in Westerns, cliffhanger serials, and B-films emphasizing action and mystery.
 The studio was also notable for developing the careers of such famous Western stars as Roy Rogers, Gene Autry, and John Wayne.
 It was also responsible for the financial management and distribution of several big-budget feature films directed by John Ford, as well as one Shakespeare motion picture directed by Orson Welles.

 Under the supervising leadership of Herbert J. Yates, Republic was considered a mini-major film studio, producing almost 1,000 motion pictures.